 Houston-area commuters may recall that in November, a portion of I-10 was closed for several hours after a tanker truck accident resulted in a sulfuric acid spill.
 That accident illustrates just how delicate handling of a hazardous chemical mishap can be.
 Although only about one gallon of the hazardous material spilled in the crash, management of the remaining load, which had shifted from the impact, took a hazardous materials crew most of the day.

 However, not all highway hazmat incidents involve traffic accidents.
-In fact, nationwide, truck accidents account for only a small percentage of reportable hazmat incidents on the road.
+Nationwide, truck accidents account for only a small percentage of reportable hazmat incidents on the road.

 The federal government breaks out hazardous materials into several classes.

-- Class 1 hazardous materials include explosives such as black powder and fireworks, which create a risk of explosion and of projectiles resulting from explosion.
+- Class 1 hazardous materials include explosives such as black powder and fireworks, which create a risk of explosion and projectiles resulting from an explosion.

 - Class 2 hazardous materials are gasses, including flammable and toxic gasses.